All Products

 Important

-• If variable_name coincides with a global variable name, it will be treated as a global variable reference.
+• If variable_name matches a global variable name, it is treated as a global variable reference.
 You can change its type to a local variable in the parameter settings.

-• Should variable_name match a project or module name, it will be automatically considered a space name variable.
+• If variable_name matches a project or module name, it is automatically treated as a space name variable.

-• To prevent ${variable_name} from being treated as a variable within code content, configure it as non-variable in the parameter type settings.
+• To prevent ${variable_name} from being parsed as a variable in code, set it to non-variable in the parameter type settings.

-• Should ${variable_name} be a cross-node variable, configure it as such by selecting cross-node variable in the parameter type settings.
+• To use ${variable_name} as a cross-node variable, select cross-node variable in the parameter type settings.

-• To set a local variable's parameter value to empty, Parameter Value and then Set To Empty with a single click.
+• To set a local variable's parameter value to empty, click Parameter Value and then click Set To Empty.

 Cross-node Variable

-Cross-node variables are parameters passed from an ancestor node to the current object node, applicable in scenarios such as:
+Cross-node variables are parameters passed from an ancestor node to the current node.
+Common scenarios include:

-• An ancestor node A sends a variable ${var} to a descendant node B, which then uses ${var} in its calculation logic.
-For instance, in finance, exchange rates stored in a physical table may be read by a Python node and passed to downstream nodes for calculations.
+• Ancestor node A passes a variable ${var} to descendant node B, which uses ${var} in its calculation logic.
+For example, exchange rates stored in a physical table can be read by a Python node and passed to downstream nodes for calculations.

-• An ancestor node A transmits a variable ${var} to descendant node B, which bases its running policy on ${var}.
-For example, if a remote service's status is "stopped," node B might perform a dry-run, necessitating A to pass the status as a variable to B.
+• Ancestor node A passes a variable ${var} to descendant node B, which uses ${var} to determine its running policy.
+For example, if a remote service status is "stopped," node B can perform a dry-run based on the status variable passed from A.

 Important